serge-m/serge-m.github.io/content/2013/05/how-to-compare-video-metrics.md

 There are specific databases which were subjectively tested.
-Ans MOS was calculated for example [http://www.ponomarenko.info/tid2008.htm](http://www.ponomarenko.info/tid2008.htm) you can download database and compare your metric to MOS by&nbsp;Spearman correlation</div>
+Ans MOS was calculated for example [http://www.ponomarenko.info/tid2008.htm](http://www.ponomarenko.info/tid2008.htm) you can download database and compare your metric to MOS by&nbsp;Spearman correlation